 The Blue Russian is a good conversation-starter, since most people have never heard of it, and blue drinks always fascinate people.
 Like the Blue Long Island, it’s a clever riff on a familiar drink – just turning it blue, and adding orange flavor.

 Like the White Russian, this drink kinda sorta layers all on its own.
 The trick to it is to pour slowly.
-No need for back of the spoon or any of that – just pour the vodka and cream as slowly as you can and the ice and the natural buoyancy of the cream will take care of the rest of it.
+No need for back of the spoon or any of that – just pour the vodka and cream as slowly as you can over the ice and the natural buoyancy of the cream will take care of the rest of it.

 This is an easy drink to pair with foods because it’s really just a mild orange cream flavor.
 It goes wonderfully with this Orange-Rosemary Glazed Salmon from Cooking Classy.
 The orange and orange are a lovely match, but the rosemary adds a terrific contrasting zing.
 But you can also pair it with something like a teriyaki dish, or even a burger and fries.
 It’s not a fussy drink.